40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Our tool Keeping transforms your Gmail inbox into a powerful help desk.

 No new software or tab switching needed.
-Your team gets access to an added set of robust collaboration features right within the familiar interface you already know and love.
+Your team gets access to a complete set of robust collaboration features right within the familiar interface you already know and love.
 Shared notes, collision detection, assignments, prioritization, automation – it’s all there.

-Your support team can use the built-in features to track emails, reuse saved replies, set up custom rules, and streamline other ongoing processes so your business.
+Your support team can use the built-in features to track emails, reuse saved replies, set up custom rules, and streamline other ongoing processes so your business can run more efficiently.

 Training and adoption time for agents is virtually non-existent.